exasol/websocket-api/docs/commands/loginTokenV3.md

    ```

-3. The client sends either an OpenID `accessToken` or a `refreshToken`, and optionally
+3. The client sends either an OpenID `accessToken` or a `refreshToken` and optionally
    other client information.

    Request fields: